SAP/jenkins-library/documentation/docs/guidedtour.md

       }
     }
    ```
-   This pipeline code will simply sync the repository.

-   For more information about Pipeline and what a Jenkinsfile is, refer to [Using a Jenkinsfile][jenkins-io-jenkinsfile] sections of the Jenkins User Handbook.
+   This pipeline code will simply sync the repository.<br/><br/>For more information about Pipeline and what a Jenkinsfile is, refer to [Using a Jenkinsfile][jenkins-io-jenkinsfile] sections of the Jenkins User Handbook.

 1. Setup a Jenkins Job for your repository.